 The OEB uses a deemed capital structure of 60% debt, 40% equity for electricity distributors when establishing rates.
 This deemed capital mix is equal to a debt to equity ratio of 1.5 (60/40).
 A debt to equity ratio of more than 1.5 indicates that a distributor is more highly levered than the deemed capital structure.
 A high debt to equity ratio may indicate that an electricity distributor may have difficulty generating sufficient cash flows to make its debt payments.
 A debt to equity ratio of less than 1.5 indicates that the distributor is less levered than the deemed capital structure.
-NBHDL held relatively stable in 2018 where the exchange of new debt was offset by a comparatively lower dividend which is reflected in the ratio of 1.00 in 2018 as compared to 1.01 in 2017.
+NBHDL held relatively stable in 2019 where the exchange of new debt was offset by a comparatively lower net income which is reflected in a slight increase in the ratio to 1.03 in 2019 as compared to 1.00 in 2018.